prometheus/prometheus/README.md

 ### Use `make`

-In most cirumstances, the following should work:
+In most circumstances, the following should work:

     $ make build
     $ ./prometheus -config.file=documentation/examples/prometheus.conf